arp242/goatcounter/tpl/_backend_sitecode.markdown

     <img src="{{.Site.URL}}/count?p=/test-img">

-This won’t allow recording the referral or screen size, and may also increase the number of bot requests (we do our best to filter this out, but it’s hard to get all of them, since many spam scrapers and such disguise themselves as regular browsers).
+This won’t allow recording the referrer or screen size, and may also increase the number of bot requests (we do our best to filter this out, but it’s hard to get all of them, since many spam scrapers and such disguise themselves as regular browsers).